Abdelaziz-Elshrkawy/weather-journal-app/README.md

     -first rename the [.env_sample](./.env_sample) to .env and use the file to assign the port and the API key this important and with out this step the project won't work

-    -after assigning the environment variables use the command `npm start` to start the server and open the browser on `http://localhost:your port here`
+    -after assigning the environment variables use the command ```npm i``` to install the dependencies

+    -then use the command `npm start` to start the server and open the browser on `http://localhost:your port here`

     - the type the zip code in the right way to retrieve the weather data